RMS Carpathia: Sinking of RMS Titanic and Carpathia rescue of survivors

+The liner docked at the White Star Line pier, Pier 59, and offloaded Titanic's 13 lifeboats before proceeding to the Cunard pier, Pier 54, to disembark the remaining survivors.

-For their rescue work, the crew of the Carpathia were awarded multiple medals by the survivors.
-Crew members were awarded bronze medals, officers silver, and Captain Rostron a silver cup and a gold medal, presented by Margaret Molly Brown.
+For their rescue work, the crew of Carpathia were awarded multiple medals by the survivors.
+Crew members were awarded bronze medals, officers silver, and Captain Rostron a silver cup and a gold medal, presented by Margaret Brown.
 Rostron was knighted by King George V, and was later a guest of President William Howard Taft at the White House, where he was presented with a Congressional Gold Medal, the highest honour the United States Congress could confer upon an individual.

 Josip Car, from Crikvenica, present-day Croatia, was an 18-year-old waiter onboard Carpathia.
 After participating in the rescue, he kept a Titanic life jacket as a souvenir and donated it in 1938 to the Maritime and History Museum of the Croatian Littoral in Rijeka.
-It is one of five known and confirmed original life jackets from the Titanic and the only one preserved and permanently displayed in Europe.
+It is one of fourteen known and confirmed original life jackets from Titanic and the only one preserved and permanently displayed in Europe.

 Carpathia Seamount, one of the Fogo Seamounts southeast of the Grand Banks of Newfoundland in the North Atlantic Ocean, is named after Carpathia for her involvement in the Titanic disaster.

 Service in the First World War

-During the First World War, the Carpathia was used to transfer Canadian and American Expeditionary Forces to Europe.
+During the First World War, Carpathia was used to transfer Canadian and American Expeditionary Forces to Europe.
 At least some of her voyages were in convoy, sailing from New York through Halifax to Liverpool and Glasgow.
 Among her passengers during the war years was Frank Buckles, who went on to become the last surviving American veteran of the Great War.
 Apparently some point during her enlistment, her long-faded red funnel, custom of the Cunard Line, was painted in battle grey.
+Sometime prior to March 1918, the entire ship was painted in wartime dazzle camouflage.